 The choir and the band of young committed youth lead the congregation in worship.
 The hymns create the spirit of oneness through the ONE.
 The young musicians are vital and energetic.
 All together they sing aloud with joy and enthusiasm throughout the service.
-Rev. Krikor had asked me to preach that Sunday.
-After the sermon, Rachel Dink shared the testimony of the Cross.
+Rev. Krikor had asked

 With tears in her eyes, she sang “Yerp ayn khatchin yes ge nayim”.
 The next day, Monday, February 11, 2008, was another date among many at the court, another court hearing in the case of the assassination of her late husband Hrant Dink.
 Rachel offered this hymn as a prayer for the trial on Monday and a testimony for a life that is worth living, a life of Faith through the Cross.